alekseyl/niceql/README.md

 Any reasonable suggestions on formatting/coloring are welcome

-**Please pay attention: untill issue https://github.com/alekseyl/niceql/issues/16 is resolved any UPDATE or INSERT request will corrupt your data, don't use on production**
+**Please pay attention: untill issue https://github.com/alekseyl/niceql/issues/16 is resolved any UPDATE or INSERT request will corrupt your data, don't use on production!**

 ## Before/After